Expert-elicitation method for non-parametric joint priors using normalizing flows

 \section{Declarations}

-\paragraph{Acknowledgements} We thank Dmytro Perepolkin and Luna Fazio for their valuable comments and suggestions that greatly improved the manuscript.
-All authors gratefully acknowledge the computing time provided on the Linux HPC cluster at Technical University Dortmund (LiDO3), partially funded in the course of the Large-Scale Equipment Initiative by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as project 271512359. \paragraph{Funding} Not applicable. \paragraph{Competing interests} The authors have no competing interests to declare that are relevant to the content of this article. \paragraph{Consent to participate} Not applicable. \paragraph{Consent for publication} Not applicable. \paragraph{Data availability} The simulation results are available at \url{https://osf.io/xrzh6/}. \paragraph{Materials availability} Not applicable. \paragraph{Code availability} A Python package, including code to simulate, analyse and plot data, is available at \url{https://github.com/florence-bockting/prior_elicitation/tree/main/elicit/manuscript_non_parametric_joint_prior} \paragraph{Author contribution} Conceptualization: PB, SR, FB, Methodology: PB, FB, Software: FB, Writing (Original Draft): FB, Writing (Review \& Editing): SR, PB, Visualization: FB, Supervision: PB, Funding acquisition: PB, SR
+\paragraph{Acknowledgements} We thank Dmytro Perepolkin and Luna Fazio for their valuable comments and suggestions that greatly improved the manuscript. \paragraph{Funding} Not applicable. \paragraph{Competing interests} The authors have no competing interests to declare that are relevant to the content of this article. \paragraph{Consent to participate} Not applicable. \paragraph{Consent for publication} Not applicable. \paragraph{Data availability} The simulation results are available on OSF at \url{https://osf.io/xrzh6/}. \paragraph{Materials availability} Supplementary material is available on GitHub at \url{https://github.com/florence-bockting/non-parametric-prior}. \paragraph{Code availability} Code for running the simulations and plotting the results is available on GitHub at \url{https://github.com/florence-bockting/non-parametric-prior}.
+Simulations and most plots are based on/provided by our Python package \emph{elicito} \citep[][v0.3.1]{Bockting_elicito}.
+To ensure the reproducibility of our results, the specific version of \emph{elicito} used in this study has been archived on Zenodo and is accessible via the following DOI \url{https://doi.org/10.5281/zenodo.15241853}. \paragraph{Author contribution} Conceptualization: PB, SR, FB, Methodology: PB, FB, Software: FB, Writing (Original Draft): FB, Writing (Editing): FB, SR, PB, Writing (Review): FB, PB, Visualization: FB, Supervision: PB, Funding acquisition: PB

 \begin{appendices}